dgarcia360/workshop-developing-applications-with-NEM/README.md

 Cosignatories can be added (one or multiple at a time), removed (one at a time) and the quorum of cosignatories can be modified.

-Login into the watch account.
+Login with the watch account.
 Click Services in the top panel and after that click **Convert an account to multisig**.

 The next step is to convert the MSA account into a multi-signature account.
 First, you need to put in the private key of the MSA account.
 Then you can add signers, I will add the addresses of the `company` account.
 I will also set the Min. signatures to 1.
 Start the contract conversion by pressing Send, creating a 1-of-1 multisig transaction.